KGWX1112/ECG/README.md

 This capstone project explores advanced deep learning methods for electrocardiogram (ECG) signal classification, emphasizing transformer-based models that capture both local and long-range temporal dependencies.

+📊 How to Run

+1. Download the ECG_Research.ipynb file within the repo.
+2. Run using programs that support .ipynb file such as Jupyter Notebook, Google Colab, or MS Visual Studio

 🔍 Problem

 Traditional models like K-Nearest Neighbors (KNN) struggle with ECG’s temporal structure.
 This project investigates whether hybrid CNN-Transformer architectures can improve classification performance while maintaining clinical relevance and interpretability.